encode42/CAPTCHAcord/readme.md

 ## 🔧 Setup
 1. Install [Deno](https://deno.land/).
 This is what the service is built on, and therefore is required!
 2. (optional) Intall [Velociraptor](https://velociraptor.run/).
 This allows the usage of pre-made start scripts.
-3. Run the application at least once.
+3. Clone and run the application at least once.
 This will copy the default configuration files.
 4. Configure the application.
 You're mostly on your own on this but here's the gist:
   - Create a **v2 invisible** [reCAPTCHA site](https://www.google.com/recaptcha/admin/create) and copy its public and private keys into `config.yml` and `tokens.yml` respectively.
   - Create a [Discord bot token](https://www.writebots.com/discord-bot-token/) and copy its token into `tokens.yml`.